Sharp two-sided heat kernel estimates of twisted tubes and applications: Introduction

-where $C>0$ and $a\geq 3/2$: notice that $a$ would be equal to 1/2 in a straight tube.
+Notice that $a$ cannot be larger than $1/4$ in a straight tube.
 Similar result was obtained by the same authors in \cite{kz2} for the heat semigroup of the twisted Dirichlet-Neumann waveguide.
-From the applicative point of view, we mention that it is known that twisting enhances heat transfer, see for example \cite{B, MB}.
-This phenomenon seems to be utilized in the so called Twisted Tube technology.
+From the applicative point of view, we mention that it is known that twisting enhances heat transfer, see for example \cite{B}, \cite{MB}.
+This pheno\-me\-non seems to be utilized in the so called Twisted Tube technology.

 The aim of this paper is to establish sharp pointwise on-diagonal heat kernel estimates.
 In fact, as one of our main results we will show that